WPShen53/Machine-Learning-Project/README.md

 3. Random Forest, ‘rf’

 The fitted models will be compared by their out of sample errors.
 The best model then will be used to predict the outcome of a 20 different test cases.

+The result rmarkdown html can be found in http://rpubs.com/WPShen53/169520